multidots/multicollab/readme.txt

 5. Email Notifications

 == Changelog ==
+= 1.2.0 - 12.03.2021 =
+* New - Copy/Paste content gets formatted when we add in the editor.
+If a url is pasted then that converts into a clickable url.
+* New - Deleted users content reassigned to the new assigned user.
+* New - Multilingual Compatible.
+* Fixed - In activity center edit/delete operation is fixed.
+* Fixed - Multiple deletion operations of comments get fixed.
+* Fixed - Do not allow whitespace on edit reply.
+* Fixed - @mention Editor issue fixed.
+* Fixed - On reply edit pasted url was not saving.
+Issue fixed.
+* Fixed - register_rest_route warning error on WP dashboard fixed.
+* Fixed - If all the comment is hidden and user click any of the comment from activity centre then we have to show that comment.
+* Fixed - In small screen resolution like 1024*768 we are not able to give comment.
+* Fixed - Safari browser compatibility.
+* Fixed - Meta tags are removed from the admin panel.

 = 1.1.0 - 24.02.2021 =
 * New – Mention Team Members in Comment and invite them to collaborate by @mentioned user name
 * New – Assign comments thread to team members